Mon Wharf Switchback

 Pittsburgh Parking Authority

-After the Mon Wharf Landing opened to the public in 2009, creating new riverfront public open space on what was formerly rows of parking spaces, Riverlife began planning and fundraising for a connection on the eastern end of the Landing up to the Smithfield Street Bridge.
-When this connection is in place, the Mon Wharf switchback ramp will create a riverfront route for non-motorized trail users to enter into Point State Park.
+After the Mon Wharf Landing opened to the public in 2009, creating new riverfront public open space on what was formerly rows of parking spaces, Riverlife began planning, permitting and fundraising for a connection on the eastern end of the Landing up to the Smithfield Street Bridge.
+The ramp restores pedestrian access to the Mon Wharf and Mon River after decades of limited access.